ls crashes printing (some) ACLs

 I think that my /etc is sufficiently normal that this should be repeatable, though I confess that I don't have a convenient way to view the ACL of the problem file which isn't ls, which of course crashes.

-#1 Updated by Rich Lowe about 4 years ago
+#1 Updated by Rich Lowe over 4 years ago

 - Assignee set to Rich Lowe